 Returning unmarried upperclass students receive their housing assignments through a random selection process in the spring.
 A \$200 deposit is required prior to the random selection.
-Upperclass students residing in single and double rooms have an opportunity to reserve their rooms for the following year, gender requirements permitting.
 Eligibility for participation in the random selection is determined by the Director of Housing Assignments with advice from the Vanderbilt Student Government.